-Can being more introverted give us advantages in business or as an entrepreneur?
+Can being more introverted or highly sensitive give us advantages in business – such as being a coach or other entrepreneur?

 Career mentor Valerie Young comments:

 “If you’re closer to the introvert end of the spectrum, that doesn’t mean you’re not cut out to start your own business.

 “Hugely successful entrepreneurs…are not the kind of guys you’d find chatting it up at a party.”

 From her article “25 Cool Business Ideas for Introverts” – a blog post on her site Changing Course – “Work at What You Love, Follow Your Own Road & Live Life on Purpose.”

 Below are some examples of creative business leaders and entrepreneurs who are considered introverted.

 Some of the quotes refer to being shy, and many people may use that as a convenient and well-known term.
 According to a number of psychologists, shyness is a form of anxiety, not a personality trait like introversion and high sensitivity.

 But these qualities can overlap and interact.
 See one of my articles on the distinctions:

 Shyness, Introversion, Sensitivity – What’s the Difference?